News

 - Various regimens are used - depending on indication see under 'dose' for examples

-- Administer at a rate of 1g (4mmol) per hour
+- Usual maximum rate of administration: 1g per hour (ref 1)

-- Higher rates of administration (up to 9g (36mmol)per hour) have been used in critical care or emergencies.
-ECG and close monitoring of adverse reactions is required.
-Decrease rate of administration if bradycardic
+- Higher rates of administration (up to 9g (36mmol) per hour) have been used in critical care or emergencies.
+ECG and close monitoring of adverse reactions is required (ref 2)

 Central line